NVIDIA/ansible-collection-dpu-ops/roles/bf2_mode/README.md

   pre_tasks:
     - name: Check for required variables
       fail:
-        msg: "Invalid security mode, new_bf_mode should either be restricted or privileged"
+        msg: "Invalid security mode, new_bf_mode should either be zero-trust or privileged"
       when: new_bf_mode not in bf2.security_modes
   vars:
     bmc_host: "{{ hostvars[non_bf2_host]['bmc_ip'] }}"